-Fisheries managers need to understand herring stock genetics in order to set management objectives that aid herring recovery in PWS.
-The purpose of this study is to use the genetic makeup of herring populations to determine if one or multiple stocks exist in Prince William Sound.
-For example, are the fish that spawn on Montague different than those that spawn in Port Gravina or are they different portions of one large population.Methods
+The purpose of this study was to examine the genetic stock structure of herring within Prince William Sound (PWS) and the connections to herring stocks outside of PWS.
+Fisheries managers needed to understand herring stock genetics in order to set management objectives that could aid herring recovery in PWS.
+One of the key objectives of this study was to use the genetic makeup of herring populations to determine if one or multiple stocks exist in PWS.
+For example, are the fish that spawn on Montague different than those that spawn in Port Gravina or are they different portions of one large population?

-Researchers from NOAA are coordinating with the Alaska Department of Fish and Game (ADFG) and other researchers to collect herring samples from different spawning locations in and around Prince William Sound.
-Genetic markers (genes or DNA-sequences that identify the relatedness of individuals) will be used to identify the genetic identity of each herring sample, which will then be evaluated to determine how related the various spawning populations are.What we will learn
+Researchers from NOAA coordinated with the Alaska Department of Fish and Game (ADF&G) and other researchers around the state to collect herring samples from different spawning locations in PWS and its adjacent regions.
+Herring were collected from eastern and western PWS, SE Alaska, Yakutat and Kayak Island, Cook Inlet, Shelikof Strait, and Kodiak Island.
+Genetic information was obtained from thirteen genetic markers.
+These markers were (genes or DNA-sequences that identify the relatedness of individuals) were used to identify the genetic identity of each herring sample, which then was evaluated to determine how related the various spawning populations were.